 Care of Pitcher Plants

 Caring for pitcher plants is minimal.
-The best temperature for pitcher plants that are grown inside is between 70 and 60 degrees Fahrenheit.
+The best temperature for pitcher plants that are grown inside is between 60 and 70 F. (16-21 C.).
 Indoor plants should be fertilized at the start of the growing season with a good orchid food and every month until fall.

 Outdoor plants will naturally lose some of the pitcher shaped leaves.
 Cut them off as they die back.
 New leaves will form from the rosette base.
 Pitcher plant care also includes protecting plants in the ground from freezes by mounding mulch around the base of the rosette.